Heritage questions and answers

 What is Council’s Heritage Unit role?

-Council’s Heritage Unit oversees Brisbane's Heritage Register to identify and conserve Brisbane's heritage places.
+Council’s Heritage Unit oversees the Brisbane Heritage Register to identify and conserve Brisbane's heritage places.

 The unit also provides recommendations to Civic Cabinet and the Heritage Advisory Committee.